 - Initially, Sophie's imagery was all there was to know about her, and she often misled her audience when she actually appeared, from using a voice changer during an audio interview to hiring a drag performer to mime her live DJ set without telling anyone.
-However, this seems to have gone away since 2017, where she's much more keen to performing live herself and appearing front and center in her videos.
+However, this went away by 2017, where she was much more keen to performing live herself and appearing front and center in her videos.

 - There's also a case with the singers, where most of the vocalists still have yet to be identified.
 Only ones known for certain are Nabihah Iqbal for "LEMONADE", GFOTY for "HARD", Cecile Believe for most of Oil Of Every Pearl's Un-Insides, and Sophie herself for "It's Okay to Cry".

 - A variant occurs in the video for the Sophie-produced "Koi" by Le1f.
 While Le1f plays himself the whole way through, sections of the chorus featuring a typically female vocalist standing in for Sophie is illustrated in the video by... a giant pair of animated lips.

 - Ironic Echo: Despite not having much lyrical content to base off of, "Not Okay" appears to be a much darker response to "It's Okay to Cry", the opening of Oil of Every Pearl's Un-Insides.
 While "It's Okay to Cry" is a serene, reassuring pop ballad, "Not Okay" is a distorted mess of aggressive and tense sounds which can barely keep itself together.